How To Start My Baby On Solid Foods: Part 2

 Author Image Katie Thomson MS, RD | Cofounder

-SO EXACTLY HOW DO I INTRODUCE SOLIDS?
+HOW DO I START SOLIDS?

 WHICH FOODS SHOULD I INTRODUCE FIRST?

 The Academy of Pediatrics stresses the importance of offering a variety of textures and foods, especially fruits, veggies, and pureed meats to help baby develop their palate, get essential nutrients, and learn to love a variety of foods.
-But they also note that there is no "perfect order" to introduce foods.

 Baby sitting in high chair eating food with a spoon

-Our "Lil Sweet Potato" is a great first food to try (pictured above).
-It's rich in Vitamin A, C, and Potassium which help promote good vision, healthy skin, normal growth and protection from infections.
-Plus, it also has a smooth, velvety texture that babies love. #doublewin!
+Our Purple Carrot (coming soon!) single-ingredient meal is not only gorgeous to look at (hello purple hue!), it's rich in powerful antioxidants known to fight inflammation and a good source of fiber, potassium, vitamins A & C, manganese, and certain B vitamins, which help promote good vision, healthy skin, normal growth and protection from infections.
+Secondly, it has a smooth, velvety texture that babies love. #doublewin!

 Puree baby food made with premium proteins such as bone broth